Lincoln Lake, Echo Lake Trailhead, Summit County - Eagle County - Clear Creek County, Colorado

 |Round-Trip Length:||10.6 miles|

 |Elevation Change:||+917' net elevation gain (+2,140' total roundtrip elevation gain)|

-Lincoln Lake is located 5.3 miles from Echo Lake Campground in the Mt Evans Wilderness Area.
+Lincoln Lake is located 5.3 miles from Echo Lake Campground in the Mt Evans Wilderness.
 It lies at treeline in a narrow, rocky bowl on the east side of Rogers Peak (13,391') ringed by large boulders, dense willow and ancient bristlecone pine trees.

 While the burn areas are ostensibly barren, they’re in fact recovering well and full of life.
 Fire helps maintain natural tree densities while replenishing soils and clearing space for new growth.

 These newly formed alpine meadows are rife with wildflowers, and provide critical grazing habitat for elk.
 Bighorn sheep and mountain goat were unaffected by the fire, and thrive above treeline throughout the wilderness area.

 There are several ways to reach Lincoln Lake, but the most accessible begins at Echo Lake Campground and follows the Resthouse Trail south to the Lincoln Lake Trail.
 Other routes have seasonal access restrictions, and are partially obstructed by blow-downs related to the fire.